Biden tells Zelenskyy: 'It's an honor to be by your side'

 Biden welcomed Zelenskyy to the Oval Office, saying the U.S. and Ukraine would continue to project a “united defense” as Russia wages a “brutal assault on Ukraine’s right to exist as a nation.”
 Zelenskyy, on his first known trip outside his country since Russia invaded in February, said he wanted to visit earlier and his visit now showed the “situation is under control, because of your support.”

-The highly sensitive trip was taking place after 10 months of a brutal war that has seen tens of thousands of casualties on both sides and devastation for Ukrainian civilians.
-Just before his arrival, the U.S. announced its largest single delivery of arms to Ukraine, including Patriot surface-to-air missiles, and Congress planned to vote on a spending package that includes about $45 billion in emergency assistance to Ukraine.
+“For me as a president, ‘just peace’ is no compromises,” Zelenskyy told reporters.
+He said the war would end once Ukraine’s sovereignty, freedom and territorial integrity were restored, as well as the “payback for all the damages inflicted by Russian aggression.”

-Russia, Biden said, is “trying to use winter as a weapon, but Ukrainian people continue to inspire the world,” Biden said.
-He told Zelenskyy that ”it’s an honor to be by your side.”
+Russia, Biden said, is “trying to use winter as a weapon, but Ukrainian people continue to inspire the world.”
+Later, in a joint news conference, he said Russian President Vladimir Putin has “no intention of stopping this cruel war.”

-After the White House meeting, Zelenskyy and Biden were to hold a news conference in the East Room.
-The Ukrainian president was expected to give an address to Congress in the evening, which Vice President Kamala Harris would attend.
+Biden said it is “important for the American people, and for the world, to hear directly from you, Mr President, about Ukraine’s fight, and the need to continue to stand together through 2023.”

 Zelenskyy headed abroad after making a daring and dangerous trip Tuesday to what he called the hottest spot on the 1,300-kilometer (800-mile) front line of the war, the city of Bakhmut in Ukraine’s contested Donetsk province.
 He praised Ukrainian troops for their “courage, resilience and strength” as artillery boomed in the background.